 The visions of the future that we had in the past are now starting to come true.
 Today, automation can be found in our daily lives as well as in our homes.
 From the security systems in our homes to our entertainment options like music and movies, we now have the power to control almost it all from the convenience of our smartphones.
 Voice assistants such as the Amazon Echo and the Google Home are making these activities even simpler and more convenient.

-But did you know that the addition of smart home devices can make your home more energy-efficient and help you save loads of money over time?
+But did you know that installing smart home devices in your house can make it more energy efficient as well as help you save a significant amount of money over the course of their use?

 How To Lower Your Electric Bill

 To begin developing the strategy that will be most successful, it is necessary to first identify which parts of the house consume an excessive amount of energy.
 In order to achieve this goal, it is necessary to conduct a home inspection.
 When examining the home for potential sources of energy waste, the first step is to ensure that all of the home's doors, windows, and other openings leading outside are sealed.
 Turn off the water heaters and any other appliances that use gas, and then start the ventilation fans, including the floor and window fans.
 A person can check for the presence of draughts by using a hand that has been dampened, a lit incense stick, or a lit candle.

 In each individual room, you should go around and inspect the cracks, windows, baseboards, attic hatches, outlets, doors, and room corners by holding a damp hand, candle, or incense to them.
 A damp hand will experience a chilly sensation if there is a draught present.
 When using candles or a candle, the smoke will move because it is being propelled by a current.
 After these draught areas have indeed been identified, the next step is to compile a list of the locations that are the most wasteful and expensive in terms of the amount of energy that is lost.
 If you want to make energy-saving improvements, you should begin at the very top of the list as well as work your way down.